Glossary

 Supplier

-Contractors and consultants who provide goods and services to Svenska kraftnät.
+Contractors and consultants who provide products and services to Svenska kraftnät.